 Twenty-one months later, my faith in the American people has been vindicated.
 That's how we've come so far and so close - because of you.
 That's how we'll change this country - with your help.
-And that's why we can't afford to slow down, sit back, or let up for one day, one minute, or one second in this last week.
+And that's why we can't afford to slow down, sit back, or let up for one day, one minute, or one second in these last few days.
 Not now.
 Not when so much is at stake.